Favourites

 (1955, Steichen)

-The book of the 1955 MOMA photographic exhibition, which inspired a generation to take up candid photography.
+The book of the 1955 MOMA photographic exhibition, which inspired a generation of candid photographers.
 Some might sneer at its overly sympathetic and optimistic tone, but only misanthropes would wish to depict everyday people any other way.
-That said it is disappointing there are no colour images, or to notice (with adult eyes) that more than ¾ of the images were posed.
-A Day in the life of Australia
+That said it is disappointing there are no colour images, or to notice (with adult eyes) that more than ¾ of the images are posed.
+A Day in the life of Australia (1981) also has its flaws, but it's a fascinating time–capsule of the early 80's and a lot of the colour photography is beautiful

 The Great Crash 1929